arborchurch/arbor-web/site/content/serve/facilities.md

 weight: 30
 ---

-Join the ranks of the behind the scenes heroes that truly make Arbor happen.
-From prepping for Sunday services to tidying up after, simple repairs to larger scale projects.
-This is the team that creates a clean, warm and welcoming environment for us to gather and worship in.
+From prepping for Sunday services to tidying up after, this is the team that creates a clean, warm and welcoming environment for us to gather and worship together.
+As projects come up, both simple repairs and larger scale jobs, we contribute our time and talent to get the work done.